lbighetti/littlealchemist.io/_posts/2017-03-15-understading-pattern-matching.md

 ---
 layout: post
-title: Pattern Matching for Dummies
+title: Elixir - Understanding Pattern Matching
-date:   2017-02-16 19:29:00 +0100
+date:   2017-03-15 20:00:00 +0100
+image: /img/elixir_pattern_matching.png
+share-img: /img/elixir_pattern_matching.png
+excerpt: Let's undertand what is Pattern Matching in Elixir and how it makes code more efficient and more readable.
+meta-description: Let's undertand what is Pattern Matching in Elixir and how it makes code more efficient and more readable.
 ---
-I had heard about Patten Matching before and was totally clueless about it.
+I had heard about Pattern Matching before and was totally clueless about it.
 But when I started learning Elixir it soon struck me: __the equal sign works differently__.

-Usually, in programming the equal sign performs an __assignment__.
+Usually, in programming the __equal sign__ performs an __assignment__.

 So if you have a expression like: